Credit Cards: Friend or Foe?

 - Secured Credit Cards – the first type of credit card many people get, as these cards are typically for people with no credit score or a low credit score.
 Secured credit cards typically require a security deposit which serves as the card holder’s credit limit.

-- Balance Transfer Credit Cards – there are many credit cards which occasionally provide Balance Transfer Offers.
+- Balance Transfer Credit Cards – there are many credit cards that occasionally provide Balance Transfer Offers.
 Balance Transfer Options are presented to users at the signing of the credit card.
 At times, you may receive balance transfers throughout your time with your credit card.
 A balance transfer is, as its name implies, a transfer of a balance/debt from one credit card or credit product to another.
 Balance transfers are appealing as people can access lower interest rates after completing a balance transfer.

 How do I choose a credit card?